adonig/openstreetmap-mapboxgl/README.md

 ## Serving:

 This will use the tileserver-gl-light project to serve up the PBF.
-The actual osm-v1.json style will be hosted elsewhere however:
+The actual osm-v1.json style will be hosted with a different webserver however:

 1. git clone https://github.com/stirringhalo/docker-tileserver-gl-light.git
 2. cd docker-tileserver-gl-light/tileserver-gl-light